GC Columns

 Installation

-1.Carefully uncoil column one half coils on both ends
+1. Carefully uncoil the column one half coils on both ends

-2.Loosely hang the column inside GC oven
+2. Loosely hang the column inside the GC oven

-3.Use known good and correct ferrules and column nuts
+3. Use known good and correct ferrules and column nuts

-4.Install the column nuts and ferrules to column each end
+4. Install the column nuts and ferrules to each end of the column

-5.Cut column each end neatly for 3!5cm with a good column cutter.
-Do not hand break column end tip without a cutter
+5. Cut each column end neatly for 3 -5cm with a good column cutter.
+Do not hands break the column end tip

-6.Thoroughly examine the cut.
-Re-cut column if the cut is not neat
+6. Thoroughly examine the cuts.
+Re-cut the column ends, if the cuts are not neat

-sample introduction into column
+sample introduction into the column

-9.Stepwise setup the column pressure to establish column flow or set up proper column flow
+9. Stepwise setup the column pressure to establish the column flow or set up the proper column flow

-11.Securely hang the column inside GC oven.
-Do not over uncoil GC column at each end as it may become broken
+11. Securely hang the column inside the GC oven.
+Do not over uncoil the GC column at each end as it may become broken after thermal cycling.
+Coil the extra loosed column back to the column cage for securing

-12.Adjust column flow to manufacturer¨s specification.
+12. Adjust the column flow to the manufacturer’s specification.
 A general flow setting would be:

 Column id (mm)